FacuVCanale/FacuVCanale/README.md

 - Problem-Solving: Analytical Thinking, Creative Solutions

 ## 📂 Projects:
+- HACKIT/BA 24' Finance Winners
+- GameJam2023
+  - Winner of People's Favourite Prize in the ITBA Game Jam 2023.
 - TP_Final_PC
   - Experience our university project where a team of four programmers harnessed Python's prowess to conquer a 3D function resembling a mountain through gradient ascent and descent strategies.
 Witness the competition unfold in real time with our interactive UI.
-- GameJam2023
-  - Winner of People's Favourite Prize in the ITBA Game Jam 2023.

 ## 🔍 Additional Information:
 - Strong interpersonal and communication skills, enabling effective collaboration in team environments.